Cleveland/Bradley County Greenway: Description

 The Cleveland/Bradley County Greenway weaves through the northern part of Cleveland from Willow Street to Mohawk Drive.
 The path follows South Mouse Creek its entire length and crosses the waterway in four locations.
 Approximately two-thirds of the greenway is concrete and the remainder is asphalt.
-It has a total of nine accesspoints.
+It has a total of nine access points.
 The trail begins at a gated intersection with Willow Street, travelling north through a wooded residential area.
 Approximately 300 yd later, it crosses Mouse Creek, and runs parallel just feet from the U.S. Route 11 Bypass (Keith Street).
 Less than 200 yd later the Greenway and Mouse Creek together pass underneath 17th Street, and 20th Street approximately 0.25 mi later.
 Approximately 300 yd later, the Greenway crosses Mouse Creek again, and enters a wooded area once again.
 The Greenway passes the international offices of the Church of God and Church of God in Cleveland, Tennessee, and approximately 0.4 mi later, the greenway and Mouse Creek pass underneath State Route 60 (25th Street).
 The greenway makes a slight curve to the northeast, and passes through a commercial and residential area, before crossing Mouse Creek again and passing underneath Keith Street about 50 yd later.
 The greenway then passes an area that has come to be known as Greenway Park, which contains a playground, pavilion, stage, and kiosk, and about 250 yd later passes underneath Raider Drive.
 The greenway passes alongside Cleveland High School, and about 300 yd later crosses Mouse Creek again.
 The greenway enters a wooded area, and about 0.6 mi later enters Tinsley Park, and turns sharp to the northeast.
 About 0.25 mi mile later, the greenway turns sharp north again and crosses Mouse Creek.
 It then passes under Mouse Creek Road, and turns northwest, entering a wooded area near commercial and industrial development.
 The greenway then makes a slight turn to the northeast and about 0.4 mi later passes underneath Paul Huff Parkway.
 The greenway makes another slight turn to the northeast, and passes under Mohawk Drive approximately 0.25 mi mile later.
 The greenway then enters a wooded residential area and comes to an intersection with a connector to a neighborhood, before turning northeast and reaching its northern terminus a little over 100 yd later at a dead end.